-John Britton Buttrill is a Georgia native currently living and writing in New York City.
-His plays explore themes of isolation versus intimacy as well as aspiration and its incumbent failures as seen through the lens of marginalized subcultures, typically within the milieu of the American South.
+John Britton Buttrill is a Georgia native currently living in New Jersey.
+His plays explore themes of isolation versus intimacy, as well as aspiration and its incumbent failures all within the milieu of the American South.

-Britt's full length plays include Blood of the Lamb, Scratching, Knives for Girls, The Weigh-In, Your Blood Stop Stutters, Juggalicious, and Temporal.
-His work has been presented at ESPA/Primary Stages, Naked Angels, The Flea, Crashbox Theater, The Skeleton Rep, Theatre Uzme, Taksu Theatre, HERE Arts Center, Fringe NYC, Marrow's Edge, Pinch n' Ouch Theatre, Midtown International Theatre Festival, The Essential Theatre Festival, and Atlanta Fringe Festival.
-He was the recipient of the E.B.
-Osbourne Artists Fellowship from the Purnell School, The New South Young Playwrights Award, was the first recipient of the Jon Robin Baitz Writer's Residency, a Semi-Finalist for the Lila Acheson Wallace Fellowship at the Juilliard School, a Tennessee Williams Scholar at the Sewanee Writer's Conference, and is currently Short-Listed for the Nick Darke Award (Falmouth University; UK).
-His plays are published with Indie Theatre Now.
+Britt's full length plays include The Weigh-In (2017 Nick Darke Award– Short List) Scratching (Fringe NYC; Pinch n' Ouch Theatre), Awake & Love (Access Theater/The Skeleton Rep), Juggalicious (Fringe NYC), and Temporal (New School for Drama–New Voices) His work has been developed in New York City through Naked Angels, The Flea, HERE Arts Center, ESPA/Primary Stages, The Skeleton Rep, Crashbox Theater, as well as through the Sewanee Writer's Conference.
+He was the recipient of a New South Young Playwrights Award, was the first recipient of the Jon Robin Baitz Writer's Residency, a Semi-Finalist for the Lila Acheson Wallace Fellowship at the Juilliard School, a Tennessee Williams Scholar at the Sewanee Writer's Conference, and was Short-Listed for the 2017 Nick Darke Award (Falmouth University; UK).

 John Britton Buttrill is a member of the Dramatists Guild of America and holds an MFA in Playwriting from The New School for Drama.
 He teaches English Literature at The Purnell School.